 Nearly half of the properties in California have citrus trees of some variety.
 And if you're out of the state, there are plenty of resources and online communities to help you maintain a healthy tree or grove.

 Consider taking an online course about growing citrus trees to increase your knowledge and connect with other growers.
-You can also check out our citrus tree growing care guide.

 4. Have Your Own Organic Fruit Farm